ECP-WarpX/impactx/docs/source/usage/python.rst

 .. py:class:: impactx.elements.NonlinearLens(knll, cnll)

-   Single short segment of the nonlinear magnetic insert element
+   Single short segment of the nonlinear magnetic insert element.

    A thin lens associated with a single short segment of the nonlinear magnetic insert described by V. Danilov and